Masters-Kinesiology (IP-Thesis Defense 12/23)

 It was my day one, again.

 The nine months prior to my layoff, I was unknowingly building something great, and it was time for me to officially file as a legal business when I got the news I would no longer be branded to someone else's company.
+All of my clients celebrated with me and it was such a happy time to not be corporate branding.

 And that is how The Bodyology was born.